sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 * It's initial data source, like many of my word lists, is from [my Google Book Ngram scraping project](https://github.com/sts10/common_word_list_maker).
 It takes (approximately) the most-used 19,800 words as a starting point.
 * From that raw input, it filters out a number of profane words, awkward words, words that are _too_ common (e.g. "she" and "also") and some British spellings of English words (like "favour" and "theatre").
 * It then uses this new "Schlinkert pruning" method I've described above to make the list uniquely decodable.
 * By tweaking the number of words taken from the Google Ngram data, I orchestrated the list to be exactly 17,559 words.
 Why 17,559 words?
-That list length means the list just barely clear what I named [the brute force line](https://github.com/sts10/tidy#the-brute-force-line).
-At 17,559 words, the list is the longest it can be while still including 3-character words and not being more susceptible to a brute-force letter attack than a brute-force _word_ attack (assuming no word separators are used).
+That list length means the list just barely clears what I call [the brute force line](https://github.com/sts10/tidy#the-brute-force-line).
+At 17,559 words, the list is the longest it can be while still including 3-character words and not being more susceptible to a brute-force _letter_ attack than a brute-force _word_ attack (assuming no word separators are used).

-Here are some attributes of the list:
+Here are some (more) attributes of the list:

 ```text
 List length               : 17559 words